Dinervc/Dinervc/README.md

  🔭 I’m currently working on **AdrianIO.
 Successfully passed the Swiss Passerelle in February.
 Going to the "Rekrutenschule" in July 2026.**

  🌱 I’m currently learning (and actively working with): **Python, Python, Python** (and some Web-Dev)

+ 🤖 I work with an **AI-first mindset**: using AI as a coding copilot for development, debugging, documentation and automation, while staying fully responsible for quality, correctness and final decisions.
+I continuously refine my workflows to combine faster iteration with solid engineering practices.

  </div>